steeveroucaute10-epping/pingDiagnostic/README.md

 This will:

 1. Perform script-level NTP time synchronization (same approach as the ping tool).
-2. Run a speed test approximately every 5 minutes by default.
+2. Run a speed test approximately every 15 minutes by default.
-3. Log each test to `speedtest_log_YYYYMMDD_HHMMSS.txt`.
+3. Log each test to `logs/speedtest/speedtest_log_YYYYMMDD_HHMMSS.txt`.
 4. Include computer name, download/upload Mbps, ping latency, and status for each run.

 To change the interval between tests: